BasharShehab/CollegeC-Project2/README.md

-# CollegeC-Project2
+# Palindrome-leap-DecToBin-Cpp

-this simple C++ code does the following :
+if it wasn't obvious, this simple C++ code does the following :

     a DecToBin function that converts a number from Decimal to Binary a leap_year function that checks whether a year that a user enters is leap or not.